A skin lesion biopsy is a simple medical procedure in which a sample of your skin is removed and tested in a laboratory.

 There is also a risk of scarring.
-If your doctor uses an excisional biopsy, you may have a small scar after the procedure.
+If your doctor uses an excisional biopsy, you will have a small scar after the procedure.
 Other biopsy types rarely leave noticeable scars.

-A skin lesion biopsy requires little preparation from the patient.
+A skin lesion biopsy requires little preparation from you.
 If you’re having a biopsy done on an open wound or infected patch of skin, your doctor will have to remove any bandaging.

 There are several ways your doctor may remove a sample of tissue.
-The method your doctor chooses for you will depend on the reason for the biopsy, and the location, size, and type of your lesion or sore.
+The method your doctor chooses for you will depend on the reason for the biopsy location, size, and type of your lesion or sore.

-If your doctor suspects a growth is caused by melanoma, the most aggressive form of skin cancer, he or she will use an excisional biopsy to remove any potentially cancerous tissue.
+If your doctor suspects that a growth is caused by the most aggressive form of skin cancer (melanoma), they will use an excisional biopsy to remove any potentially cancerous tissue along with a small border of healthy skin.
 The sample will then be sent to the lab for testing.

 After the biopsy, the wound will be covered with gauze and other bandaging.
-You’ll be able to leave once the sample has been taken.
+You’ll be able to go home once the sample has been taken.

-After the tissue sample is taken, it is sent to a laboratory for testing.
-It could take from a few days to a few weeks for the results to come back.
-If it is an emergency situation, such as the case of an aggressive infection, your doctor may put a rush on the results.
+After the tissue sample is taken, it’s sent to a laboratory for testing.
+It usually takes about one week for the results to come back, but some tests can take longer.
+If it’s an emergency situation, like an aggressive infection or cancer, your doctor may put a rush on the results.

-When the results of your tests are back, your doctor may discuss them with you over the phone or call you into his or her office for a follow-up appointment to share the results.
+When the results of your tests are back, your doctor may discuss them with you over the phone or call you into their office for a follow-up appointment to share the results.

-If your results show signs of cancer or other problems, your doctor will discuss the next course of action, which may include other tests or treatments.
+If your results show signs of cancer or other problems, your doctor will discuss the next course of action.
+This may include other tests or treatments.